-The trail crests near the Big Cedar Mountain summit at 1.25 miles, catching stunning long-range views from the summit’s broad, exposed expanse of rock, nicknamed ‘Preachers Rock’.
-The views from Preachers Rock are superb, and easily some of the best on the AT in Georgia.
+The trail crests near the Big Cedar Mountain summit at 1 mile, catching stunning long-range views from the summit’s broad, exposed expanse of rock, nicknamed ‘Preachers Rock‘.
+The views from the rock outcrop are superb, and easily some of the best on the AT in Georgia.

-For many hikers, the hike turns from Preachers Rock to return to the trailhead, a short 2.5-mile hike with a fantastic summit view.
+For many hikers, the hike turns here to return to the trailhead, a short 2-mile hike with a fantastic summit view.
 But the AT treks beautiful forest north of Big Cedar Mountain, worth a deeper hike into the wilderness.
 This hike departs the summit, following the iconic, white rectangular blazes of the Appalachian Trail and trailing northbound toward Blood Mountain.
 The trail descends elevation after passing a campsite at 1.45 miles, diving through a fern-filled, shady forest.

 The AT loops in a wide arc through Augerhole Gap at 1.75 miles, trailing through sharp switchbacks.
 Rolling mountain views emerge through the treeline in a rocky, ferny deciduous forest before the trail crosses a trickling stream at 2.3 miles.
 The Appalachian Trail begins a descent at 2.6 miles, passing two large campsites.
 The AT passes a junction with the Dockery Lake Trail on trail right and a large campsite on the left at 3 miles.
 The AT levels elevation, crossing Lance Creek at 3.35 miles via a wooden bridge in a beautiful foliage-filled creek valley.
 Level tent pads offer fantastic creekside campsites near Lance Creek, accessible via a side trail at 3.5 miles.